cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 ## Working with the test findings (_primary user_)

-1. The findings created by the secondary user for the in-house pentest are visible for the primary user.
+1. The findings created by the secondary user for the in-house pentest are visible to the primary user.

    ![New findings notification](/integrations/Create-test-finding-pending-fix-vuln-notification.png "New findings notification")